consistent-milk12/docs-md/generated_docs/serde_json/ser/index.md

 - `fn write_f32<W>(&mut self, writer: &mut W, value: f32) -> io::Result<()>`

   Writes a floating point value like `-31.26e+12` to the specified writer.

+  # Special cases

+  This function **does not** check for NaN or infinity.
+If the input number is not a finite float, the printed representation will be some correctly formatted but unspecified numerical value.

+  Please check `is_finite` yourself before calling this function, or check `is_nan` and `is_infinite` and handle those cases yourself with a different `Formatter` method.

 - `fn write_f64<W>(&mut self, writer: &mut W, value: f64) -> io::Result<()>`

   Writes a floating point value like `-31.26e+12` to the specified writer.

+  # Special cases

+  This function **does not** check for NaN or infinity.
+If the input number is not a finite float, the printed representation will be some correctly formatted but unspecified numerical value.

+  Please check `is_finite` yourself before calling this function, or check `is_nan` and `is_infinite` and handle those cases yourself with a different `Formatter` method.

 - `fn write_number_str<W>(&mut self, writer: &mut W, value: &str) -> io::Result<()>`